suryakosaraju/Blood-Donor-Ledger/README.md

 # Blood Donor Ledger on Blockstack Decentralised Network

 An decentralised application(DApp) that allows hospitals to store blood donations in a ledger which is immutable.
-The DApp is backed by Blockstack, which is fullstack decentralised computing network which allows for the hospitals to safely store the data without worry of notorious manipulations of data and the sale of blood illegally.
+The DApp is backed by Blockstack, which is a fullstack decentralised computing network which allows for the hospitals to safely store the data without worry of notorious manipulations of data and the sale of blood illegally.

 ## Build Setup